sudo apt-get install gufw

 Again, we'll use the SSH example - let's just pretend for a moment that there isn't a preconfigured option for it.
 To enable it in the Simple tab, select "Allow", "TCP", "22" and click Add.

 Sometimes we want to configure access based on a specific IP, so we use the Advanced tab.

-There are only a couple of preferences available to set in Gufw, and can be controlled from Edit->Preferences
+There are a few preferences available to set in Gufw, and can be controlled from Edit->Preferences

-Here you can control logging for ufw and for Gufw.
+Here you can control logging for ufw and for Gufw, create profiles and set general interface preferences.
 The default is to enable logging for ufw, and disable logging for Gufw.